human33/tinkoff-to-drebedengi-uploader/README.md

 # tinkoff-to-drebedengi-uploader
-This app allows to upload expenses uploaded from tinkoff banking
+This app allows to upload to Drebedengi expenses uploaded from Tinkoff bank